NemoAndrea/blog/_posts/2026-09-20-git-hooks-for-FreeCAD.md

 title: Pre-commit hooks for FreeCAD
 ---

-# Extracting key information from FreeCAD files for repositories

 With the release of FreeCAD 1.1 and upcoming increased pace of releases, it is a good time to use FreeCAD for Open Hardware (and personal) projects.
 One thing that I have struggled with in my personal projects was keeping the preview images